marcelmaatkamp/docker-rabbitmq-amqps-mqtts/README.md

-# AMQPS and MQTTS with LetsEncrypt
+# RabbitMQ with AMQPS and MQTTS with LetsEncrypt certificates

 # Introduction

-AMQPS and MQTTS with automatic renewal of certificates from LetsEncrypt in Docker.
+RabbitMQ with AMQPS and MQTTS with automatic renewal of certificates from LetsEncrypt in Docker.
+Edit Add topics

 # Start